-Creality loves to iterate.
-So much so, that their popular CR-10 line has gone through more versions than we’d like.
+Creality loves to iterate so much that their popular CR-10 line has gone through more versions than we’d like.
 There are quite a number of things Creality is fixing with this CR-10 version.

 COMPARE PRICE ON AMAZON

 The Qidi Tech X-Pro is an affordable dual extrusion printer that works out of the box.
-Two features that are seldom found in budget printers.
+Affordability and dual-extrusion are two features seldom found in budget printers.

 Based on the Makerbot Replicator design, the Qidi Tech X-Pro offers a closed pressure chamber that enables temperature-sensitive materials to be printed.

 Yes, the robust, closed pressure chamber limits the print volume somewhat.
-Still, the Qidi Tech X-Pro is an affordable entry point into dual extrusion printing, even for absolute beginners, as setup is a breeze and can be done by a complete beginner.
+Still, the Qidi Tech X-Pro is an affordable entry point into dual extrusion printing, even for absolute beginners, as setup is a breeze.

-The original Prusa i3 MK3 kit impressed its users with a special focus on user-friendliness and attention to detail and more functions than you could ever imagine: auto-calibration, crash detection, printing pause and restart …
+The Original Prusa i3 MK3 kit impressed its users with a special focus on user-friendliness, attention to detail and more functions than you could ever imagine.
+Notable features of the printer include auto-calibration, crash detection, printing pause and restart .

 The print quality is exceptionally good and the community is enthusiastic and helpful.
 Finally, the 3D slicer software, PrusaSlicer, is easy to use.